 Revenue (Net Sales) Recognition.
 We primarily sell hardware products to our customers.
 The hardware products include dial-up modems, DSL modems, cable modems, voice over IP products, and wireless and wired networking equipment.
-We earn a small amount of royalty revenue that is included in our net sales, primarily from internet service providers.
-We generally do not sell software.
-We began selling services in 2004.
-We introduced our Global Village VoIP service in late 2004, but sales of those services to date have not been material.

 We derive our net sales primarily from the sales of hardware products to four types of customers: